claudia1201/color-clock-project/README.md

 ### Learning Objectives

-After completing this assignment, you should...
+After completing this assignment, I was able to:

 * Have mastery of general JS syntax
 * Be able to write a series of functions that achieve a series of steps